tiagoprn/tips/cheatsheets/redis.md

 Sample queries:

 - Get all "databases":
-    $ info keyspace
+    $ INFO keyspace
-    PS: If you didn't namespace them, they will be db0, db1, etc...
+    PS: Redis has a fixed number of databases (16), starting from 0.

 - Get all keys:
-    $ scan 0
+    $ SCAN 0
     PS: suposing db0 here

 - Get all keys values: